AlejoZabala/AlejoZabala/README.md

 - 👋 Hi, I’m @AlejoZabala
 - 👀 I’m interested in Modelling Energy Systems, Deployment of Urban Hydrogen Technology, and Urban Mobility solutions free of Carbon Foot Print.
-- 🌱 I’m ins constant learning to program with Python, and use it for Modelling Energy Systems
+- 🌱 I am in constant learning to program with Python, and use it for Modelling Energy Systems
-- 💞️ I’m looking to collaborate on PV Systems and Wind Power Plants potentials.
+- 💞️ I am looking to collaborate on PV Systems and Wind Power Plants potentials.
 - 📫 You can reach me by email at azabalaf@gmail.com

 <!---